viewing Apigee X documentation.

 - Leverage FaultRules to handle all fault handling.
 (RaiseFault policies are used to stop message Flow and send processing to the FaultRules Flow.)

-- Within the FaultRules Flow, use AssignMessage policies to build the fault response, not RaiseFault policies.
+- Within the FaultRules Flow, use an AssignMessage policy to build the fault response, not a RaiseFault policy.
 Conditionally execute AssignMessage policies based on the fault type that occurs.

 - Always includes a default 'catch-all' fault handler so that system-generated faults can be mapped to customer-defined fault response formats.